deepset-ai/haystack/docs/_src/api/api/document_store.md

     - `"skip"`: Ignore the duplicate documents.
     - `"overwrite"`: Update any existing documents with the same ID when adding documents.
     - `"fail"`: An error is raised if the document ID of the document being added already exists.
+- `recreate_index`: If set to True, an existing Pinecone index will be deleted and a new one will be created using the config you are using for initialization.
+Be aware that all data in the old index will be lost if you choose to recreate the index.
+Be aware that both the document_index and the label_index will be recreated.

 <a id="pinecone.PineconeDocumentStore.write_documents"></a>